-MS. ORLIN IS NOT AVAILABLE FOR HEARINGS, CONFERENCES, OR MEETINGS OTHERWISE THAN BY TELEPHONE OR VIRTUALLY BEFORE 2024, AND POSSIBLY NOT BEFORE FALL 2024, RELOCATED HER PRIMARY LEGAL RESIDENCE FROM SOUTH FLORIDA TO NORTHERN NEW JERSEY IN MARCH 2019, CONTINUES TO MAINTAIN HER LAW FIRM'S VIRTUAL OFFICE IN SOUTH FLORIDA, AND IS ADMITTED TO PRACTICE LAW IN NEW YORK AND FLORIDA.
+MS. ORLIN IS NOT AVAILABLE FOR HEARINGS, CONFERENCES, OR MEETINGS OTHERWISE THAN BY TELEPHONE OR VIRTUALLY BEFORE 2025, RELOCATED HER PRIMARY LEGAL RESIDENCE FROM SOUTH FLORIDA TO NORTHERN NEW JERSEY IN MARCH 2019, CONTINUES TO MAINTAIN HER LAW FIRM'S VIRTUAL OFFICE IN SOUTH FLORIDA, AND IS ADMITTED TO PRACTICE LAW IN NEW YORK AND FLORIDA.

-Ms. Orlin, licensed in New York and Florida, is member of the Professional Responsibility Committee (also served on latter committee 2015-2018) and an affiliate member of the Alternative Dispute Resolution Committee and former member of the Task Force on the Rule of law and the Task Force for the Independence of Lawyers and Judges, Professional Ethics Committee, and other committees of the New York City Bar Association; member and former Chair, Vice Chair, and Co-Vice Chair of the Corporations, Securities, and Financial Services Committee and former member of the Executive Council, Business Law Section, The Florida Bar, former member of the Professional Ethics Committee of The Florida Bar; member of the Business Law Section and its Dispute Resolution Committee and Professional Responsibility Committee, the Section of Dispute Resolution, the Senior Lawyers Division and its Business Law Committee and its Ethics and Professionalism Committee, and Chair and former Co-Vice Chair, Alternative Dispute Resolution Committee, Senior Lawyers Division.
+Ms. Orlin, licensed in New York and Florida, is member of the Professional Responsibility Committee (also served on that committee 2015-2018) and an affiliate member of the Alternative Dispute Resolution Committee and former member of the Task Force on the Rule of law and the Task Force for the Independence of Lawyers and Judges, Professional Ethics Committee, and other committees of the New York City Bar Association; member and former Chair, Vice Chair, and Co-Vice Chair of the Corporations, Securities, and Financial Services Committee and former member of the Executive Council, Business Law Section, The Florida Bar, former member of the Professional Ethics Committee of The Florida Bar; member of the Business Law Section and its Dispute Resolution Committee and its Professional Responsibility Committee, the Section of Dispute Resolution, the Senior Lawyers Division and its Business Law Committee and its Ethics and Professionalism Committee, and Chair and former Co-Vice Chair, Alternative Dispute Resolution Committee, Senior Lawyers Division.

 She was partner/counsel of major law firms; General or Associate Counsel of financial institutions; member Special Committees on Opinion Standards and Vice Chair Committee on Relations with CPAs and FICPA of The Florida Bar.